I took the Vegan for a Month Challenge out of curiosity, an interest in health, and a desire to live a more humane and compassionate life.

 If you are skeptical about veganism, so was I!
 Maybe you have a preconceived notion about vegans being super freaking extreme.
 It's time to abandon that myth.

 While it's possible that some vegans fit your stereotype, most are everyday people like you and me.
 I challenged myself to adopt a vegan diet for a month after learning about it from a retired army colonel that I know.
 He's also a doctor, and every time I saw him he couldn't stop talking about how terrific he felt.
 He had also lost a substantial amount of weight.

-I was a meat, cheese, and egg enthusiast before I tried the Vegan for a Month Challenge, and here are my experience and outcomes.
+I was a meat, cheese, and egg enthusiast before I tried the Vegan for a Month Challenge.
+Here is my experience and the associated outcomes.
 It just might convince you that you could try this too!

 Committing Myself to a Timetable

 There's never been a better time to try veganism.
 You can do anything for a month, can't you?
 That's especially true if you really challenge yourself.

 I picked October for my vegan experiment for two reasons.
 First, for simplicity, I wanted to start on the first day of a calendar month, and it was already mid-September.
 Secondly, trying any radical food experiment during the Thanksgiving and Christmas holidays seemed like I'd be setting myself up for failure.
 And I'm not into failure.
 So October it was—all 31 days of it.